A major internet outage in Canada disrupts ATMs and 911 services

 Rogers, one of Canada's largest telecommunications companies, is experiencing major outages to its cellular, internet and cable services across the country — leaving some customers unable to use ATMs or reach 911 emergency services.

-The company said Friday afternoon that it was making progress in its efforts to restore its services.
+The company said midafternoon Friday that it was making progress in its efforts to restore its services.

-"We know how much you rely on our networks," Rogers said in a message on its website.
-"Today we have let you down.
-We are working to make this right as quickly as we can.
-We will continue to keep you updated, including when services will be back online."

-We know how important it is for our customers to stay connected.
-We are aware of issues currently affecting our networks and our teams are fully engaged to resolve the issue as soon as possible.
-We will continue to keep you updated as we have more information to share.— RogersHelps (@RogersHelps) July 8, 2022
+In a late afternoon message on its website, Rogers acknowledged "the impact our outage is having on your life" and said it has "every technical resource and partner fully deployed to solve the problem.
+As soon as we know the specific time the Networks will be fully operational, we will share that with you.
+Right now, we are focused on the solution."

 Millions rely on Rogers for its services throughout Canada, with a total of 11.3 million wireless subscribers in 2021, according to Statista.